 Transferring from one cryptocurrency token to another token is one thing, but what if the tokens are on different blockchains?
 Introducing two distinct blockchains results in compatibility issues.
 Tokens built on Ethereum, a platform on which developers can build different blockchain apps, can be staked in a variety of smart contracts, such as insurance, lending or exchange protocols.
 This is not the case for the world’s largest cryptocurrency, Bitcoin, which rests solely on the Bitcoin blockchain and cannot be used for anything else.

-Enter Ren, a project that aims to enable users to transfer assets across different blockchains.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+Enter Ren, a project that aims to enable users to transfer assets across different blockchains.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 What is Ren?